rohit5126/wanderlust/README.md

 ## ✨ Features

 - 🧳 Create, edit, and publish travel blogs
-- 🌐 Explore travel stories by location, tags, or user
+- 🌐 Explore travel stories by location or tags
 - 📸 Upload travel photos and embed them in your posts
-- 💬 Comment and interact with other travelers
-- 🧭 Search and filter travel stories
-- 🛡️ User authentication and profile management

 ## 🚀 Getting Started